 This church was originally built in 1120, as a Chapel-of-Ease to Castor.
 Originally, there would have been just a simple nave and chancel, until the south aisle was added some 50 years later.
 A chapel was added early in the 13th century, which was dedicated to St Giles, who was the Patron Saint of lepers ans cripples.
 The nave walls were raised in the 15th century and three clerestory windows were added at that time.
+As with most other churches, there was considerable restoration work undertaken at Sutton in Victorian times.
+The chancel and the south aisle were heavily restored in the 1860's.

 There is much of interest in the interior of this church.
 There are similarities in the interior with the churches at Castor and Maxey, leading to the assumption that work on all three was undertaken by a workshop that operated from Castor in the early 12th century.
 The carvings on the capitals at either side of the chancel arch are exceptional.
 These are pictured below with a Green Man type figure with foiliage coming out of his mouth catching the eye.